ghsaboias/news.fasttakeoff.org/README.md

 # Fast Takeoff News

 A Next.js application aggregating executive orders from the Federal Register API and generating real-time reports from Discord channel messages.
 Written in TypeScript, it uses Tailwind CSS for styling, Radix UI for components, and deploys via Cloudflare Workers with KV caching.
-I patched the Cloudflare Worker to expose a _scheduled_ route in order to trigger report generation with cron jobs.
-I use open-next to adapt the Next.js build for Cloudflare's runtime.
+The worker extends OpenNext with `scheduled()` and `queue()` handlers for cron-triggered report generation and financial data processing.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/ghsaboias/news.fasttakeoff.org)